valerytschopp/edx-configuration/heat-templates/README.md

 which will install all ansible prerequisites, including the `edx-configuration` repository (check the contents of `/var/log/cloud-init.log` for details).
 Once `cloud-init` is done, you will be able to start the ansible playbook run from within `edx-configuration`.

-Before you do so, however, you should enable the default group and host variables, which will configure this deployment of Open edX to the cluster:
+Before you do so, however, you should enable the default group and host variables, which will configure this deployment of Open edX to the cluster.
+Due to how Ansible variable precedence works, it is recommended that you copy the sample ones to a separate directory:

 ```
+cp /var/tmp/edx-configuration/playbooks/openstack /var/tmp/edx-configuration-secrets
-cd /var/tmp/edx-configuration/playbooks/openstack/group_vars
+cd /var/tmp/edx-configuration-secrets/group_vars
 for i in all backend_servers app_servers; do cp $i.example $i; done
 cd ../host_vars
-for i in `202 203 204; do cp 192.168.122.$i.example 192.168.122.$i; done
+for i in 111 112 113; do cp 192.168.122.$i.example 192.168.122.$i; done
 ```

-Be sure to run the `inventory.py` dynamic inventory generator, as opposed to the static `intentory.ini`, meant for single node deployments:
+Be sure to run the `inventory.py` dynamic inventory generator, as opposed to the static `intentory.ini`, meant for single node deployments.
+Also, set `migrate_db=yes` on this first run, to ensure that the databases and tables are properly created.

 ```
 cd /var/tmp/edx-configuration/playbooks
-ansible-playbook -i openstack/inventory.py openstack-multi-node.yml
+ansible-playbook -i ../../edx-configuration-secrets/inventory.py openstack-multi-node.yml -e migrate_db=yes
 ```

 This playbook run may take one hour or more.
 After it's done, log out of the